Atol das Rocas Biological Reserve

-Location
+Geography

-The Rocas Atoll is 266 km north east from the coast of Natal, Rio Grande do Norte in north east Brazil, and is the only atoll in the South-western Atlantic.
+Rocas Atoll is 266 km north east from the coast of Natal, Rio Grande do Norte in north-east Brazil, and is the only atoll in the south-western Atlantic.

-The coral atoll is built on the upper, western part of the flat top of a volcanic seamount on the north east part of the Brazilian continental margin.
+The coral atoll is built on the upper, western part of the flat top of a volcanic seamount on the north-eastern part of the Brazilian continental margin.
 The seamount rises to a depth of 30 to 15 m below the surface.

-The distance from the reef to the edge of the top of the seamount is about 1 km to the west, 5 km to the north west and 12 km to the east.
+The distance from the reef to the edge of the top of the seamount is about 1 km to the west, 5 km to the north-west and 12 km to the east.